The following are definitions of academic terms commonly used at Lansing

 - Academic Recess: Continued cumulative GPA below 2.0; student not eligible to register and must sit out one semester or Summer Session.
 Upon return following the semester of recess, a student must meet with a counselor to plan his or her academic success and sign a Success Contract.
 Satisfactory completion of this plan as well as semester-by-semester subsequent plans will allow further enrollment until a satisfactory cumulative GPA places the student in good standing.

 Students receiving financial aid or veterans benefits are required to satisfy specific additional academic standards to continue receiving financial assistance.
-See the Financial Aid section of this Catalog.
+See the Financial Aid webpage.

 Students in certain selective admission programs may have different standards for academic standing.